The Intellectual Property Review: India

 - compare those broad features with the defendant's process or apparatus; and

-- if the defendant's process or apparatus is either identical or comes within the scope of the plaintiff's process or apparatus, there is infringement.161
+- if the defendant's process or apparatus is either identical or comes within the scope of the plaintiff's process or apparatus, there is infringement.109

-The concept of contributory infringement has not been incorporated in the statute and therefore each person or entity taking part in an act of infringement is individually liable.
-However, a court, if it deems fit in a particular case, may import the common law principles of vicarious liability, abetment and contributory infringement into a patent infringement dispute to impute liability to indirect or contributing infringers.
+The concept of contributory infringement has not been incorporated by statute and therefore each person or entity taking part in an act of infringement is individually liable.
+However, if a court sees fit in a particular case, it may import the common law principles of vicarious liability, abetment and contributory infringement into a patent infringement dispute to impute liability to indirect or contributing infringers.

 Doctrine of equivalents

 Indian courts recognise the doctrine of equivalents.
-In an infringement suit before the Bombay High Court,162 the doctrine of equivalents was discussed to settle the dispute that related to infringement of a patent for tamper-proof locks.
+In an infringement suit before the Bombay High Court,110 the doctrine of equivalents was discussed to settle a dispute regarding infringement of a patent for tamper-proof locks.
 This doctrine was also recognised by the Madras High Court in Mariappan v.
-AR Safiullah and others,163 in which it was held that a person is guilty of infringement if he or she makes what is, in substance, the equivalent of the patented article.
-The Delhi High Court, in Raj Parkash v.
-Mangat Ram and others164 held that:
+AR Safiullah and others,111 in which it was held that a person is guilty of infringement if he or she makes what is, in substance, the equivalent of the patented article.

 The defendant in a patent infringement suit can argue that the patent is invalid since it lacks novelty, is obvious or is not capable of industrial application.
 India also specifically bars the patentability of a new form of a known substance.

-The alleged infringer can also argue that the patentee failed to disclose corresponding applications filed in foreign jurisdictions for the same and substantially the same invention.
+The defendant can also argue that the patentee failed to disclose corresponding applications filed in foreign jurisdictions for the same and substantially the same invention.
 In Maj (Retd) Sukesh Behl and another v.
-Koninklijke Philips Electronics,166 the Delhi High Court has clarified that such non-disclosure must be material and intentional.
-The Roche decision has further stated that if the patentee has substantially complied with the requirement of disclosure of foreign applications, then this defence would fail.167 However, the courts have usually taken a strong view against suppression of material facts.
+Koninklijke Philips Electronics,112 the Delhi High Court has clarified that the non-disclosure must be material and intentional.
+The Roche decision has further stated that if the patentee has substantially complied with the requirement of disclosure of foreign applications, then this defence would fail.113 However, the courts have usually taken a strong view against suppression of material facts.
 Thus, it is better to reveal too much detail than too little.